rojiambo/Covid_19_Simulation_Model/README.md

 # Final Project
- # Simulation of Pool Testing to Identify Patients With Coronavirus Disease 2019 Under Conditions of Limited Test Availability
+ # Simulation of Pool Testing to Identify Patients With Coronavirus Disease 2019 Under Conditions of Limited Testing Availability

 ### Introduction ###